 For more than 100 years, urban design strategies have been implemented to address America's physical, social and economic challenges.
-In 1880, the Parks Movement attempted to bring a day in the country to the congested immigrant city, and Social Reformers addressed the overcrowding and sanitary problems of tenement housing.1 By 1900, the City Beautiful Movement encouraged raising the aesthetic level of America cities to that of Europe.2 By 1920, Radburn cul-de-sacs reconsidered the relationship of the home to the street.
+In 1880, the Parks Movement attempted to bring a day in the country to the city, immigrant and congested Reformers addressed the overcrowding and sanitary problems of tenement housing.
+1 By Beautiful the City Movement encouraged raising the aesthetic level of America cities to that of Europe.
+2 By 1920, cul-de-sacs reconsidered relationship of the home to the street.
 By 1950, Levittown provided low-cost detached single-family homeownership.
-More recently, the search for answers to suburban sprawl and edge city development has turned to traditional town-making principles. as a means to develop coherent human-scaled development pattern, and respond to emerging economic, social and environmental trends.
+More recently, the search for answers to suburban sprawl and edge city development has turned to traditional town-making principles, as a means to develop coherent human-scaled development pattern, and respond emerging economic, social and environmental trends.

 The Congress for New Urbanism (CNU) argues for learning from the most enduring architectural types, as well as the best historical examples, as a means to making contemporary cities.
 Within the CNU's published documents are the politically correct catch phrases of smart growth, sustainability and diversity.
-Peter Calthorpe. a CNU Founder, states that "Diversity is the most challenging aspect of New Urbanism, . . . it (diversity) is essential to its philosophy."3 In his writings.
-Calthorpe argues that sprawl is linked to racial inequity, and that "an end to inequity cannot be achieved without addressing sprawl."4

-Despite the creation of legal and financial initiatives formulated to overcome residential barriers, racial segregation has been a dominant feature evident in urban and social landscapes.
+Peter Calthorpe, a CNU Founder, states that "Diversity is the most challenging aspect of New Urbanism, ... it (diversity) is essential to its philosophy."
+3 In his writings, Calthorpe argues that sprawl is linked to racial inequity, and that "an end to achieved without inequity cannot be addressing sprawl."
+4 barriers, racial segregation has been a dominant feature evident in urban and social landscapes.
 The solution must navigate a complex combination of factors.
 While the CNU acknowledges the problem of segregation, what does the CNU mean by diversity?
 Does diversity mean income, age or race?
 Where the original traditional models diverse?
 Are the CNU reinterpretations more or less diverse than the originals, or even the suburban sites they replace?